-Please consider Matthew 24, the first passage to appear in the New Testament which is used as a proof text for the rapture.
+Please begin the study by turning to Matthew 24, the first passage to appear in the New Testament which has been used as a proof text.
 As with all scripture, we properly understand when we know who was speaking; to whom the speaker spoke; why the words were spoken; when it was spoken; and what the occasion was.
-With respect to the understanding of the Scriptures, Miles Coverdale (1488 -1569 A.D.) left us this quote:
+With respect to the understanding of the Scriptures, Miles Coverdale (1488-1569 A.D.) left us this quote: